Engineers from Mercedes-Benz AMG have been spotted testing an updated version of the A45 Hatchback.

 Looking at our spy shots of the updated A45 Hatchback, we can spot new internals for the lights at both ends, as well as a revised grille and lower front fascia.

 It isn't clear what AMG has planned for the powertrain, but extra power to deal with new versions of the Audi RS 3 and BMW M2 may be a possibility.
 The A45 is currently powered by a 2.0-liter turbocharged inline-4 rated at 382 hp in standard guise and 416 hp in S guise, but AMG last year revealed a version of this engine with an electrified turbocharger spitting out 442 hp.

 The electrified turbo means a bigger compressor can be used, which results in more power without the usual turbo lag tradeoff.
 It uses an electric motor to quickly spool up the compressor at low revs so that charged air, also known as boost, is always on tap.
 The same technology is used in Formula One.

 Mercedes-AMG E Performance electric exhaust-gas turbocharger

 Considering the current A45 in S guise will sprint to 60 mph in under 4.0 seconds and reach speeds approaching 170 mph, a more powerful version should give dedicated sports cars a scare.

-The rest of the A45 Hatchback package should remain the same, meaning a standard 8-speed dual-clutch transmission and rear-biased all-wheel drive.
+The rest of the A45 Hatchback package should remain the same, meaning a standard 8-speed dual-clutch automatic and rear-biased all-wheel drive.
 The all-wheel-drive system not only splits torque between the front and rear axles but also between the rear wheels thanks to a rear diff with two multi-plate clutches.
 This has allowed the AMG engineers to craft a Drift mode designed to make sideways action more controlled.